Travel Experiences | Accommodations | Travel Information

 The black moulded side steps make the Thunder look aggressive but they are functional too, especially when you enter or get out of the vehicle due to its high ground clearance (230mm).

-The Thunder comes standard with a lockable roller shutter for the loading bay to keep your luggage or equipment safe and away from the prying eyes.
+The Ford Ranger Thunder comes standard with a lockable roller shutter for the loading bay to keep your luggage or equipment safe and away from the prying eyes.
 The standard adjustable luggage divider in the loading bay allows you to comfortably load your bags and/or travelling equipment in the back and secure the partition in the right position by a quick turn on either side.
-This will ensure that you won’t have any loose items moving around in the back while driving.
-You see – the Thunder is not just a capable workhorse, but a comfortable bakkie for a family too.
+This ensures that your items don’t move around in the back while driving.
+You see – the Ranger Thunder is not just a capable workhorse, but a practical and comfortable bakkie for a family too.
 Click here to see how the lockable roller shutter works.

 The integrated sports bar features a Race Red detail that adds further stylistic flair.
-LED headlamps with LED daytime running lights and front fog lamps are standard on the new Ranger Thunder.
+LED headlights with LED daytime running lights and front fog lamps are standard on the new Ranger Thunder.

 The Thunder screams quality, luxury, practicality, and comfort with its black leather seats and dashboard with red stitching and the words “THUNDER” embroidered on the seats, multi-functional power steering wheel, enough storage space, plenty of charging points – 2 x USB ports with 2 x 12V power outlet in the front and an AC converter 230V/150W power socket it the back, infotainment (full-colour 8-inch touchscreen radio with an integrated navigation system, reverse camera, and voice recognition), and one of my favourite features, a cooling compartment between the two front seats that keeps your beverages cool.